 Elements of the MTC

-The training seminars are hosted by lead facilitators on the GLEN Members’ behalf.
-They are accompanied by a team of tutors – usually former GLEN participants.
-Concerning the content, the seminars are formed by the participants; active support is the be-all and end-all for all participants.
+The seminars are also very much formed by the participants; active support is the be-all and end-all for all participants.
 Role plays and scenarios as well as inter-active and participatory methodology have a high value on the seminars.
 Furthermore, experts and external professionals are invited.

 For a more practical impression: This video has been taken by the Team of the GLEN francophone seminar group (GeCo) 2011: